yuxiaoli/Incomprehensible-ex/README.md

         2 - Choose the option "Incomprehensible Ex: Manage Settings".
         3 - Configure the extensions in the file.

+    You can choose which extraction engine is used in read mode.
+    Supported engines:
+        - docling (default)
+        - markitdown
+        - pandoc

     You can set a default operating mode.
     To configure the mode do:
         1 - Use command (Ctrl+Shift+p) and type 'Incomprehensible' or 'edit mode'.